kwaschny/unwanted-twitch/README.md

 - The extension needs to "see" the unwanted content on the page to perform filtering.

 **Whatever I try to block, the entry is never saved to the blacklist?**
+- Make sure you restarted your browser after installing the extension.
+- Avoid having more than one tab of twitch.tv open while adding to or removing from the blacklist.
 - Try switching to local storage (instead of cloud storage).
 This option can be found in the management view (accessible via the extension popup menu or via management button) by unchecking the box at the top right.
-- Avoid having more than one tab of twitch.tv open while adding to or removing from the blacklist.
 - Close browser system tabs (browser settings, flags, extensions) before adding to or removing from the blacklist.

 **Are you accessing my Twitch profile in any way?**